WRI Swiftwater Rescue Course

 Because of the risk inherent in any whitewater or river activity, we want to make sure you are aware of these risks and acknowledge them prior to the class.
 Simply put, we cannot guarantee your safety.
 If a river rescue or safety class is to be effective and give students whitewater experience and hands-on training, it is not going to be safe.
 In order for our instructors to provide realistic training with challenges that simulate actual rescue conditions, we recognize there is always the chance that someone is going to get injured.
 We may be walking along slippery rocky shorelines, swimming in cold whitewater, and working with ropes and rescue equipment in very realistic scenarios.
 All of this involves risk, and we will try our best to manage risk in a way that creates a balance between the risk students are exposed to and the levels of challenge presented during the training.

-To receive a WRI certifcation from this class you will be expected to demonstrate the ability to perform some specifc skills we cover in the course, such as defensive and aggressive swimming, throw bagging, live bait, z-drags, etc. You may be asked to perform these skills in test stations or drills, or you may be asked to perform them in scenarios.
+This is a skills class where you will be expected to demonstrate the ability to perform some specific skills we cover in the course, such as defensive and aggressive swimming, throw bagging, live bait, z-drags, etc. You may be asked to perform these skills in test stations or drills, or you may be asked to perform them in scenarios.

-We encourage you to talk with our staff if you have any questions concerning safety.
+We encourage you to chat or message us if you have any questions concerning safety.
 We are proud of our safety record and know that our instructors do not achieve this alone, it takes the help of our students.

 Location : Potomac River, specific location dependent on river level.
 Most likely the Feeder Canal/Little Falls.